You want a new website. What are your options?

 Free website builders are easy to use platforms that have been created so that people who can’t code can create a website fairly painlessly.
 If you’ve Googled ‘how to build your own website’, names like WordPress, Wix and SquareSpace have probably been presented to you as the answer to your problem.
 Or you’ve seen an advert with a smiley Victoria Secret model or assorted celebrity promoting the virtues of the bigger players and believe that they can give you the website of your dreams.

-As a web design agency, these platforms form part of our competition and if we’re honest, they do serve a purpose.
+As London’s Leading Web Design Agency, these platforms form part of our competition and if we’re honest, they do serve a purpose.
 Think moonlighting.
 Think non existent budgets.
 Think MVP (minimum viable product).
 They certainly have their advantages, but they come with a downside too.

 Out of all the ways you could build a new website, this is your cheapest option.
 Annoyingly for us, the technology is improving constantly meaning that these platforms do offer the very best solution at a no budget, entry level position.
 Even the premium versions rarely cost more than a round of drinks – a very attractive proposition indeed!
 It also means that you don’t need to be able to code in order to build a site.